 Mirrorless cameras, like the Sony ArII, can actually be super nice and even better than a full-frame DSLR.
 However, if your traveler is more of a beginner, something like the Sony A6000 is a great camera to start with.

 If they already have a camera they live and die by, ask if they want any new lenses or accessories for it.
-Personally, I think I’d like to get a 35mm or a telephoto lens for my Canon EOS 6D.
+I just got a 35mm lens for my Canon EOS 6D.
 My next lens buy will probably be a telephoto one!

 17. A fancy new suitcase